True100-True/AI-Snake/README.md

 2. Run
     - To run this Program you need to first run server (Wow no sht!)
     - To run it use:
-        - ```sh
+        ```sh
         ruby server.rb
         ```
     - Then when your server is running check:
-        - ```sh
+        ```sh
         start firefox "127.0.0.1:4576"
         ```
     - Now when you have your client runnin, run this:
-        - ```sh
+        ```sh
         python3 DQN.py
         ```
-        - For any errors I am sorry.
+        For any errors I am sorry.
-        - The DQN will start only when the Client is running ans try to run it multiple times until it works
-    - The DQN "template" (only if you want to modify it) when start is automaticly in train mode to change this wait for next update :).
+        The DQN will start only when the Client is running ans try to run it multiple times until it works The DQN "template" (only if you want to modify it) when start is automaticly in train mode to change this wait for next update :).<br>
-    - In future I plan it to save models progress and load it when wanted.
+    In future I plan it to save models progress and load it when wanted.
 3. Hope
     - If you have religion pray, pray I mean it
     - If not then get one (if you want)